La Jolla beach near San Diego, California. Masayuki Hiraoka/EyeEm/Getty Images

 1. San Francisco

-This town is defined by bold moves.
-The iconic Golden Gate Bridge is an engineering marvel in a color chosen over the Navy's objections.
-Nature lovers elbowed aside speculators to establish Golden Gate Park.
-Alcatraz was occupied by Native American protestors and turned into a museum.
+Pushing boundaries with trendsetting food, social movements, art and technology, San Francisco is as far out as you can get without winding up in the Pacific.
+This town is defined by bold moves: the iconic Golden Gate Bridge is an engineering marvel in a color chosen over the Navy's objections; nature lovers elbowed aside speculators to establish Golden Gate Park; and Alcatraz was occupied by Native American protestors and turned into a museum.

 Discover the weirdest tech in the West at the Exploratorium and find inspiration in new-media installations at supersized SFMOMA.
 Be moved by poetry by San Francisco’s literary landmarks, starting with City Lights Books.

-Local tip: Don’t forget to sample widely some of the state’s most interesting cuisine, from Asian-fusion creations at Benu that look like minimalist sculptures to some of the world’s best burritos at Mission District classics like Taqueria El Farolito and East Bay treats like Chez Panisse.
+Don’t forget to sample widely some of the state’s most interesting cuisine, from Asian-fusion creations at Benu that look like minimalist sculptures to some of the world’s best burritos at Mission District classics like Taqueria El Farolito and East Bay treats like Chez Panisse.

 2. Redwood National Park and Humboldt Redwoods State Park

-Best region for magnificent trees and family travel
+Best for magnificent ancient trees

 Hugging a tree never came so naturally as it does in California's sun-dappled groves of ancient redwoods, the world's tallest trees.
 The roots of these giants may be shallow, but they hold each other up and reach dizzying heights, some surviving since the days of the Roman Empire.
 Even a short stroll on the soft forest floor beneath them puts the rest of the world into perspective.

-Redwoods thrive along the coast from Big Sur north to the Oregon border, and you'll find massive stands of old-growth groves at Redwood Nationaal Park.
+Redwoods thrive along the coast from Big Sur north to the Oregon border, and you'll find massive stands of old-growth groves at Redwood National Park.
 Don’t miss the magical drive through Avenue of the Giants and California’s largest redwood park, Humboldt Redwoods State Park, which covers 53,000 acres – 17,000 of which are old growth.

 Local tip: Stop for a pizza at Brick & Fire in Eureka and soak away any hiking aches at the Finnish Country Sauna and Tubs in the eclectic town of Arcata.